Weather of 2022

 The following is a list of weather events that occurred on Earth in the year 2022.
 The year began with a La Niña.
-The most common weather events to have a significant impact are blizzards, cold waves, droughts, heat waves, wildfires, floods, tornadoes, and tropical cyclones.
-The deadliest weather event of the year was the European heat waves, which killed over 26,000 people, 11,000 of which were in France.
-The costliest weather event of the year was Hurricane Ian, which caused at least $112.9 billion in damages in Florida and Cuba.
+There were several natural disasters around the world from various types of weather, including blizzards, cold waves, droughts, heat waves, wildfires, floods, tornadoes, and tropical cyclones.
+The deadliest weather event of the year were the European heat waves, which killed over 26,000 people, 11,000 of which were in France.
+The costliest weather event of the year was Hurricane Ian, which caused at least $1.7 Quintillion in damages in Florida and Cuba.
 Another significant weather event was the Pakistan floods, which killed 1,739 people and a total of $14.9 billion in damages.